Crypto Industry F.A.Q

 These public ledgers make all Bitcoin transactions traceable while ensuring their authenticity and preventing double spending of any single currency unit.

 On the other hand, somebody can use blockchain technology to create different databases besides cryptocurrencies.
-Distributed ledger technology (DLT) uses tamper-proof records stored across various network nodes, allowing for faster processing speed and real-time access to information - this means that data stored on the blockchain cannot be altered by anyone alone.
+Distributed ledger technology (DLT) uses tamper-proof records stored across various network nodes, allowing for faster processing speed and real-time access to information – this means that data stored on the blockchain cannot be altered by anyone alone.
+Blockchains have many potential applications, such as smart contracts, keeping medical records securely, and creating new forms of governance, among others, due to their secure and immutable nature.

 Crypto Analysis and Trading